tekntrash/POD/README.md

 ## 💾 About This Repo

 This repository contains the **first release** of the POD software.
-We are open-sourcing it because it includes useful components such as:
+We are open-sourcing it because it includes useful components for learning:
 - Barcode identification
 - Robotic control
 - NFC card reading